Latent Factor Analysis in Short Panels: Local asymptotic power

 In the Gaussian case, or more generally under the conditions of Proposition \ref{prop:gen:Gaussian}, the LR statistic follows asymptotically a scaled non-central chi-square distribution with $df$ degrees of freedom and non-centrality parameter $\lambda^2/\bar{q} = \sum_{j=1}^{df}\lambda_j ^2$ as shown in the previous subsection.
 Thus, we can simplify the null and alternative hypotheses of our testing problem asymptotically and locally to a one-sided test with null hypothesis $H_0(k) : \lambda^2=0$ vs.\ alternative hypothesis $H_{1,loc}(k) : \lambda^2 > 0$.
 The scaling constant $q>0$ plays no role in the power analysis.
 It means that the LR test is an AUMPI test (Lehmann and Romano (2005) Chapters 3 and 13).
 Indeed, the density $g(z;df,\lambda^2)$ of the $\chi^2(df,\lambda^2)$ distribution is Totally Positive of order 2 ($TP2$) in $z$ and $\lambda^2$ (Eaton (1987) Example A.1 p.\ 468); see Miravete (2011) for a review of applications of TP2 in economics.
 A density, which is $TP2$ in $z$ and $\lambda^2$, has the Monotone Likelihood Ratio (MLR) property (Eaton (1987) p.\ 467).
 Since $g(z;df, \lambda^2)/g(z;df,0)$ is an increasing function in $z$, it gives the AUMPI property.
+Bollerslev et al.\ (2025) also achieve to show the MLR property (with technical arguments markedly dfferent from the techniques commonly employed in high-frequency financial econometrics), and thus the AUMPI property for their Marubozu test.

 In the general case with $df > 1$, when neither Gaussianity nor the conditions of Proposition \ref{prop:gen:Gaussian} apply, we cannot use the same reasoning, since the density $f(z;\lambda_1, ..., \lambda_{df})$ of $\sum_{j=1}^{df} \mu_j \chi^2(1,\lambda_j^2)$, with $\mu_j>0$, $j=1, ...,df$, is not a function of $\lambda^2 = \sum_{j=1}^{df}\mu_j \lambda_j^2 $ only, and thus cannot be $TP2$ in $z$ and $\lambda^2$.
 Instead, our strategy to get a new AUMPI result uses a power series representation of the density of $\sum_{j=1}^{df} \mu_j \chi^2(1,\lambda_j^2)$ in terms of central chi-square densities from Kotz, Johnson, and Boyd (1967).
 Under the sufficient condition (\ref{cond:MLR}) in Proposition \ref{thm:AUMPI}, the density ratio $\frac{f(z;\lambda_1, ..., \lambda_{df})}{f(z;0, ..., 0)}$ is monotone increasing in $z$.